hyosung11/Launch-School/journal.md

 13:52 In my siesta time, I checked email and have another interview with the CEO of Encora on Monday.
 It looks good for getting the job.
 Just about ready for KSS.

+14:57 Finished KSS in 39:07 because I took shorter rests and also didn't do QL straddle which I don't like because it's painful and I want a better alternative.
+I'm going to shower now.
+My face is itching again.
+Ugh.
+Read some from the *Pragmatic Programmer* while stretching.
+They say learn a new language and start reading a new book after this one.

+15:21 Rinsed off and put the Tecnu? stuff all over and buzzed my hair a little.
+Feel itchy in a few spots.
+Ugh.